MayouKurayami/KK_SetParentVR/README.md

 - Pick a position or H category using the in-game menu, then use the in-game menu or the floating menu to insert.
 Once inserted, you can control the movement speed by moving the controller that the girl is parented to.
 Moving the controller past the configured range would cause the animation to switch from weak to strong motion.
 Maintain the movement range within the configured threshold for **1.5 seconds** will cause it to switch back from strong to weak motion.

 - The positions buttons in the left floating menu are **NOT** meant to be a replacement for changing positions via the built-in menu.
-They are designed to change the **posture only** as they do not change the position and rotation of the character.
+They are designed to change only the girl's **posture** as they do not change the position and rotation of the characters.

 - If enabled in settings, after maintaining the girl's excitement gauge past 70 for set number of seconds, animation will enter orgasm automatically.